TesDevelopment/Brain2Lua/readme.md

 # BfToLua
-Brainfuck to lua is a comprehensive transpiler built to compile code written in Brainfuck (https://esolangs.org/wiki/Brainfuck) into Lua (https://www.lua.org/).
+Brainf**k to lua is a comprehensive transpiler built to compile code written in Brainf**k (https://esolangs.org/wiki/Brainfuck) into Lua (https://www.lua.org/).

-## Known bugs
-Sequances like \[<] generate infinate loops